Paul Mellon: Early life and education

-Marriage and military service
+Career

 Mellon returned to Pittsburgh, to work for Mellon Bank and other businesses for six months.
-In 1935, he married Mary Conover Brown and the couple, who had two children, Catherine and Timothy, moved to Virginia.

 He enrolled at St. John's College in Annapolis, Maryland in 1940 but six months later joined the United States Army, asking to join the cavalry.
 Mellon served with the Morale Operations Branch of the Office of Strategic Services in Europe.
 He rose to the rank of major and was the recipient of four battle stars in the European Theatre of Operations.